kaaljabr/GlobantWeb/README.md

 * Second way is the auto validate option by using the @Valid on the user parameter.
 In this case User bean has to define the validation annotaion like @Size(min = 4, max = 12, message = "username.min.max")

+### Rest API versioning
+* I used URL version here like rest/v1/users & rest/v2/users.
+This way is used when there is a requirement to change the current behavior or the type of data returned.
+But some legacy system is still working on the older version of the data type, and there is no need to change the code on the legacy system side.
+So we have to provide a new version URL path to reflect the new updates for the new clients.
+* There is another way to provide the version in the header of the request.
+I can integrate this kind of versioning but I don't recommend if the rest API is going to be used by public people since they are not aware on how to provide a new attribute in the header of their reuqest.
+* Another header way of doing it is the accept attribute.